loganminhdang/singlecellvariantanalysis/README.md

 # On Linux (using apt)
 sudo apt-get update && sudo apt-get install samtools

+# On Linux (using conda)
+conda install bioconda::samtools

 # On macOS (using Homebrew)
 brew install samtools
 ```